 #5 An inspirational leader is resilient

-Resilience, an essential trait, especially in the face of failure.
+Resilience is an essential trait, especially in the face of failure.
 Even armed with your Attitude of ACTION and a reputation for making things happen, things will sometimes go wrong.

 Inspirational leaders aren’t immune from mistakes or runs of bad luck; what they have learned to do is recover quickly.
 They pick themselves up, bounce back, and refuse to carry any additional and unnecessary baggage from the experience.